Parent Information

 My child didn’t complete the Bikeability training.
 What happens now?

 Bikeability is the gateway to all kinds of fun experiences by bike – the training is just the start!
-If your child is interested in cycling and wants to do more, they might want to join a local cycling club for BMXing, mountain biking or racing.
+If your child is interested in cycling and wants to do more, they might want to join a local cycling club for social rides, BMXing, mountain biking or racing.
 Ask your child’s Bikeability instructor for advice on which groups are good for junior members and beginners.

 Is there free cycle training available for adults?